| Ibought a Fender Twin Reverb amplifier in the late 70's. It never sounded very good, and occasionally cut out for no apparent reason.

 This amp sure sounded nothing like the 1964 blackface Super Reverb or even the

 AA270 1970 Dual Showman amps that I had once owned and loved.
+But would changing component values to BF values actually

 improve the tone of the amp?
 Not necessarily, I discovered.